 As we own multiple cars that feature a tire pressure monitoring system, we have tried and tested a variety of TPMS tools.
 Below is a photo of us testing out the Autel TPMS tool and we were very impressed with its functionality and how easy it was to use.
 As well as our experience of using TPMS tools, we also based our recommendations on multiple factors, which included ease of use, functionality, display, compatibility, warranty and value for money.

 TPMS Tool Buying Guide

 The Tire Pressure Monitoring System (TPMS) is a great feature when it’s working but a nightmare when it isn’t.
-If you install aftermarket wheels or the sensors have failed overtime, they will require a replacement.
-Once replaced, they will need to be reprogrammed and any faults will need to be cleared from the dash.
+If you install aftermarket wheels or the sensors have failed overtime, they will require replacement.
+Once replaced, they also need to be reprogrammed and any faults will need to be cleared from the dash.